-U.S. Department of Commerce Invests $2.35 Million to Bolster Manufacturing and Manufacturing-related Workforce Training in St. Louis
+U.S. Department of Commerce Invests $500,000 to Boost Innovation and Entrepreneurship-related Business Development and Job Growth in St. Louis

-This project was made possible by the regional planning efforts led by the St. Louis Economic Development Partnership and the St. Louis Development Corporation.
-EDA helped fund the completion of the St. Louis Economic Development Partnership and St. Louis Development Corporation Comprehensive Economic Development Strategy to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+The St. Louis Advanced Information and Intelligence Technology sector is a large business cluster with unique strengths in locational intelligence.
+This project was made possible by the regional planning efforts led by the St. Louis Economic Development Partnership (STLEDP).
+EDA funds STLEDP to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)